vishalnandagopal/sgb-advisor/README.md

 # sgb-advisor

+A tool to analyse Sovereign Gold Bonds and compare their yields.

 [Sovereign Gold Bond](https://www.rbi.org.in/commonman/English/Scripts/FAQs.aspx?Id=1658) is a security issued by [RBI](https://rbi.org.in) linked to the price of gold.

 This tries to use publically available data and maths to advise you on which SGB among all of them is trading at it's lowest "fair value".